Privacy & Risks

 This time, we will consider the security direction required for future implementation of private 5G, with changes in the technology surrounding private 5G as the key.

 Responding to technology trends surrounding 5G

 With the introduction of the 5G SA (Stand Alone) method for operating a 5G base station independently by an independent 5G core network, 5G will finally be able to simultaneously support three different requirements: enhanced mobile broadband or “eMBB” (high speed and large capacity), ultra-reliable and low-latency communication or "URLLC" (ultra-high reliability and low latency), and massive machine type communication or "mMTC" (ultra-mass terminal).

-5G's new requirements will provide new market opportunities such as utilisation in Industrial IoT.
-However, to realise this flexibly at lower cost, we need to overcome the barriers of non-interconnection in the current telecom network caused by each vendor's unique product architecture and its operation.
+5G's new requirements will provide new market opportunities such as utilization in Industrial IoT.
+However, to realize this flexibly at lower cost, we need to overcome the barriers of non-interconnection in the current telecom network caused by each vendor's unique product architecture and its operation.
 To overcome these problems, the openness of wireless networks is being discussed and considered, and one of the representative activities is O-RAN ALLIANCE.

 Our survey found many respondents appreciate the openness of the new 5G implementation.
-Just under half (49%) of respondents said they needed to comply with open standards like O-RAN, followed by 24% who prioritised compliance with open standards.
+Just under half (49%) of respondents said they needed to comply with open standards like O-RAN, followed by 24% who prioritized compliance with open standards.
 (Figure 1)